You are new to this knowledge. You are excited about what it can offer you. But there are so many voices, who can you trust?

 The Greeks and Romans humanized the idea of universal laws.
 In other words, they believed that their gods were human-like, that interacted with mankind, had babies that were half mortal and half god/goddess.

-The above quote from the book, “Sacred Science” is telling you that myths were the ancient Egyptians way of expressing abstract ideas that words couldn’t convey.
+The above quote from the book, “Sacred Science” is telling you that myths were the ancient Egyptians way of expressing abstract ideas that words couldn’t totally convey.

 The personifications of natural laws are not literal or historical people.
 Those that teach you they were real people are in grave error.

 2. The second bad Khemetic teachers type is, they know the story is a myth, however, they believe the myth is the message